How to Can Apples

 While you can preserve apples in plain water, I think you'll be happier if you use sugar syrup.
 Light syrup is made by bringing three cups of water to a boil and dissolving one cup of sugar in it.

-Heavier syrup is made with a higher ratio of water to sugar.
+Heavier syrup is made with a higher ratio of sugar to water.

 Make the light syrup.
 Keep it hot; you'll use this to fill the jars after you add the apples.